- The Upfit Insider

 - Posts

-Not guesses — real-world load limits, weight tables, and capacity breakdowns by dump truck type.
-Plus a free PDF to keep your specs sharp.
+Not guesses — real-world load limits, weight tables, asphalt-specific numbers, and capacity breakdowns by dump truck type.
+Plus: Download the free chart PDF to spec smarter and avoid fines.

 Why Most Dump Truck Specs Are Useless (And Cost You Money)

-Dump Truck Load Capacity by Axle Type (Preview)
+How Many Tons Does a Dump Truck Hold?
+Load Capacity by Axle Type

 Here’s a snapshot of tonnage limits by dump truck type: